-Reasonable travel expenses for any visits that you make to the hospitals in Oxford in addition to visits you would normally make to attend your relative's normal appointments will be reimbursed on production of receipts, or a mileage and parking allowance provided as appropriate.
+Reasonable travel expenses for any visits that you make to the hospital in Oxford in addition to visits you would normally make to attend your friend or family member's normal appointments will be reimbursed on production of receipts, or a mileage and parking allowance provided as appropriate.
 If you need to stay overnight in Oxford we can arrange modest hotel accommodation.
-We will aim to co-ordinate any visits with your family member's routine clinical visits if they attend the Oxford MND clinic, in which case you should not incur any extra expense as a result of your participation in this study.
+We will aim to co-ordinate any visits with your friend or family member's routine clinical visits (where applicable), and in which case you should not incur any extra expense as a result of your participation in this study.
 There is no other payment for taking part in this study.